It's Great When You're Straight...Yeah: Recording

-The sessions began at Rockfield Studios in Monmouth, Wales; they wanted to record in Ireland until they found it too expensive of a venture.
-At the same studio, Happy Mondays' contemporaries the Stone Roses were working on Second Coming (1994).
-Black Grape would stay in pubs until late afternoon, and start recording in the evenings.
+The sessions began at Rockfield Studios in Monmouth, Wales; they wanted to record in Ireland until they found it too expensive.
+At the same studio, Happy Mondays' contemporaries, the Stone Roses, were working on their second and final studio album, Second Coming (1994).
+Black Grape would stay in pubs until late afternoon and start recording in the evenings.
 Across three separate sessions at Rockfield, they came up with guitar-based rock tracks and sample-driven dance songs.
-Ryder felt Saber was a perfect match with the band, adding that he gave the recordings a poppy sound, comparing it to Pin Ups by David Bowie (1973).
+Ryder felt Saber was a perfect match with the band, adding that he gave the recordings a poppy sound, comparing them to Pin Ups by David Bowie (1973).
 Upon leaving Rockfield, Black Grape had finished six songs, with four more in progress.
-Recording moved to Boundary Row in London, and then to Chapel Studios in Alford, Lincolnshire for three weeks.
-This was done as the band were short of two songs because Kurfirst rejecting material that had too much of a hip hop sound to them.
-Phil Auklt, Saber, Jim Spencer and Eawn Davis acted as engineers, with additional engineering from Michael Scherchen.
+Recording moved to Boundary Row in London and then to Chapel Studios in Alford, Lincolnshire, for three weeks.
+This was done because the band were short of two songs because Kurfirst rejected material that had too much of a hip hop sound to them.
+Phil Auklt, Saber, Jim Spencer, and Eawn Davis acted as engineers, with additional engineering from Michael Scherchen.
 Saber recorded Ryder and Kermit adlibbing, which he would later add to the recordings, such as during the ending of "Little Bob".
-Tom Lord-Alge mixed the recordings at Encore Studios in Los Angeles, before they were mastered by Ted Jensen at Sterling Sound in New York.
+Tom Lord-Alge mixed the recordings at Encore Studios in Los Angeles before they were mastered by Ted Jensen at Sterling Sound in New York.